Nastel/gocypher-cybench-junit/javaagent/README.md

 Use [runit.sh](runit.sh) bash script file to run.
 TBD

-To change configuration to comply your environment needs, please edit these shell script files.
+To change configuration to meet your environment, please edit these shell script files.
 See [Configuration](#configuration) section for details.

 ## Known Bugs
 * If test class has methods having same name just different casing, on Windows it creates file and class having different casing and